 Can you really share books with an active, independent, and busy toddler?
 Yes!
-These tips have worked for many parents and care providers.
+Parents, caregivers, grandparents, aunts, uncles—even older brothers and sisters—can help toddlers learn to love reading.
+These tips have worked for many families and caregivers.

 - Talk with your toddler about what happens in the story.
 Let him say the words to favorite stories along with you, if he wants to.

 - Toddlers like picture books about people, animals, familiar objects, and favorite characters, with simple stories and rhymes.
 Your child may ask for the same book over and over, or for books about a particular topic.

 - Take books along when you go out with your toddler.
-Sharing books can be part of waiting at the doctors office or the bus stop.
-Read a story instead of watching TV.
-Take your toddler along to the library or bookstore to find new books to read.
+Sharing books can be part of waiting at the doctor’s office or the bus stop.
+Read a story instead of watching a video.

-How long should I read to my toddler?A few minutesonly as long as your toddler is interested.
+- Read for only as long as your toddler is interested.
 Some toddlers will listen for 10 minutes or more to a favorite book.
 Some will even insist on going through a stack of books with you!
 Others may be too active to sit still for long.

 - Talk with your child, tell stories, sing, or recite poems.
 Let her see you reading.
 Take her to the library and the bookstore with you.
-Such invitations help many children develop an interest in reading.
+Such experiences help many children develop an interest in reading.

 The opinions, resources, and referrals provided on the IEL Web site are intended for informational purposes only and are not intended to take the place of medical or legal advice, or of other appropriate services.
 We encourage you to seek direct local assistance from a qualified professional if necessary before taking action.